iotaledger/bee/bee-protocol/bee-protocol/README.md

 # bee-protocol

-All types and workers enabling the IOTA protocol.
+All workers enabling the IOTA protocol.